ronaldsmartin/ronaldsmartin.github.io/content/blog/2016/06/lessons-learned-kotlin-dagger2.md

 1. Move the `buildscript` kotlin classpath dependencies to the app module's `build.gradle` file
 2. `apply plugin: 'kotlin-android-extensions'` and add `classpath "org.jetbrains.kotlin:kotlin-android-extensions:$kotlin_version"` in the gradle file

 In fact, the [official docs](https://kotlinlang.org/docs/tutorials/android-plugin.html#using-kotlin-android-extensions) do say you need to apply the `kotlin-android-extensions` plugin.
+We should do this.
+Better safe than sorry, right?

 However, I think it's worth noting that these tips did _not_ fix the conflicts I ran into above with my current setup (Android Studio 2.2-preview3/Dagger 2.2/Kotlin 1.0.2), and that after turning minify off the standard setup (i.e. `buildscript` in project root `build.gradle`; no explicit mention of `kotlin-android-extensions`) everything worked perfectly.
 Again, this may vary based on what tool versions you are using.

+**Update 2016-06-15:** Using Dagger 2.4 did not solve this problem.

 ### `inject()` requires the *exact* class you're injecting into